 There are many types of wallets to choose from, with the critical criteria for comparison being convenience vs. security.

-Mobile devices tend to get lost or broken.
-We often drop our phones; sometimes, they go through the washing machine or fall into the toilet.
-In such cases, your wallet and its coins can still be recovered using your seed phrase (usually 12, 18, or 24 words you get on activation).
-Your seed phrase is another version of your private key, so make sure you keep it in a safe place.
+Mobile devices are often lost or damaged.
+We often drop our phones, they can accidentally go through the wash, or even fall into the toilet.
+In such situations, you can still access your wallet and its coins by using your seed phrase (typically consisting of 12, 18, or 24 words given during setup).
+Your seed phrase acts as a backup for your private key, so be sure to keep it secure.

 However, the biggest issue when using a mobile wallet is if your device gets stolen.
 In such a case, an experienced hacker might gain access to your coins quicker than you can recover them.